brooklyn-data/meltano-on-github-actions-demo/README.md

 Use development credentials and database of `MELTANO_DEV` configured as default in `meltano.yml` for local testing.
 ## Deployment

 This pipeline is deployed on GitHub Actions, and orchestrated by Meltano.
 Secrets are configured in GitHub actions per [this guide](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository).
-Note that configuration in `meltano.yml` is overridden by environment variables.
-The environment variables set are:
+Note that configuration in `meltano.yml` is overridden by environment variables configured in the workflow files.

-# TODO - add to or modify as needed
-- `TARGET_SNOWFLAKE_ACCOUNT`
-- `TARGET_SNOWFLAKE_USERNAME`
-- `TARGET_SNOWFLAKE_PASSWORD`
-- `TARGET_SNOWFLAKE_DBNAME`
-- `TARGET_SNOWFLAKE_WAREHOUSE`
-- `TARGET_SNOWFLAKE_FILE_FORMAT`

 [Artifacts](https://docs.github.com/en/actions/advanced-guides/storing-workflow-data-as-artifacts) are used to persist Meltano's SQLite database between runs.
 Doing so enables pipelines to run incrementally, i.e. only load new or updated data in each run.